jsalinasf/cheat_sheets/kubernetesCommands.md

 By default, Kubernetes set the default limit of 1 vCPU and 512Mi Memory for PODS - (Remember, in Docker world there is no limits and containers can sofocate the node)

-You can change these defaults by adding the fgollowing section to your definition file:
+You can change these defaults by adding the following section to your definition file:

     apiVersion: v1
     kind: Pod